si2-urssi/berkeley_workshop/survey_discussion_workflow.md

 ## Plan
 - Please break into small groups of no more than 8 people.
 If you have more than 8 people, break into multiple groups that independently discuss the survey.
 - Complete the [draft survey](http://bit.ly/URSSI-Workshop-Survey) individually.
 Be sure to take notes where you think the survey might be improved or where you may have been confused by a question's wording.
+- This [Google Doc](https://docs.google.com/document/d/1HfSK-vSqwxXTnAoVhD9xfuYqrj3aM6w8X01m7G4o_uE/edit?usp=sharing) has a copy of all questions if you want to refer to them during discussion.
+Also, if you have specific comments on a question, you can make them in that document.
 - Once your group has individually completed the survey, as in previous discussions, please designate a **moderator**, a **note taker**, and a **reporter**.
 	- The **moderator** should make sure that everyone has a chance to speak and no one person dominates the discussion.
 Also please pay attention to the code of conduct.
 	-  The **note takers** should take notes in a Google doc with help from everyone in the group.